Local systems and vanishing Maslov class: Floer theory with path local systems

-In the case when $c_1(W)=0$ and we have a complex volume form such that the Maslov classes of both $K$ and $L$ vanish we can choose a grading on both $K$ and $L$ to get graded Floer complexes.
+When $c_1(W)$ is 2-torsion we may pick a global quadratic complex volume form.
+Using this we can when the Maslov classes of both $K$ and $L$ vanish choose a grading on both $K$ and $L$ to get graded Floer complexes.
 In addition, if we have relative pin structures on $K$ and $L$ we can orient the moduli spaces and work even in the case when $\F$ is not of characteristic 2 (see e.g. \cite{MR2441780}).

 By a strip from $x\in K\cap L$ to $y\in K\cap L$ we mean a pseudo holomorphic map $u:D^2\to W$ with two punctures at $\pm 1$ (see Figure~\ref{Fig:Stripdefn}) such that the boundaries between the punctures are mapped to $K$ respectively $L$ according to Figure~\ref{Fig:Stripdefn}.